-Background: How people are paid is influenced by the type of work they do and their work arrangement.
-While most people earn income in the form of a salary, hourly wage, or piecework, many also earn tips, commissions, and allowances.
+Background: Background: How people are paid is influenced by the type of work they do and their work arrangement.
+While most people earn income in the form of a salary, hourly wage, or piecework, many also earn tips, commissions, and allowances, too.
 Employees also earn money in different ways than independent contractors.
-Students should be encouraged to explore various methods of pay as well as different work arrangements when looking toward their futures.
+Students should be encouraged to explore various methods of pay and also different work arrangements when looking towards their futures.